-Pelosi: Omar Is a 'Valued Member' of the Democrat Caucus
+Pelosi: Omar Is a 'Valued Member' of the Democrat Caucus -- 'We Did Not Rebuke Her'

-House Speaker Nancy Pelosi (D-CA) said Sunday on CNN’s “State of the Union” that Rep. Ilhan Omar (D-MN) was a “valued member” of the Democratic causes even though she compared the United States and Israel to the Taliban and Hamas.
+House Speaker Nancy Pelosi (D-CA) said Sunday on CNN’s “State of the Union” that Rep. Ilhan Omar (D-MN) was a “valued member” of the Democrat caucus even though she compared the United States and Israel to the Taliban and Hamas.

 Anchor Dana Bash said, “I want to ask you about Congresswoman Ilhan Omar.
 You and other top House Democrats released a pretty rare statement rebuking her for appearing to draw false equivalencies between the United States and Israel and terrorist organizations, Hamas and Taliban.
 She clarified, she said that she was in no way equating them, but since all of that happened, she and others don’t seem to be letting this go.
 Rashida Talib, one of her close friends, member of your caucus, tweeted the following.
 Freedom of speech doesn’t exist for Muslim women in Congress.
 It doesn’t exist for Muslim women in Congress.
 House Democratic leadership should be ashamed.”